DylanMashini/over-under-notebook/03 - Designing a X Drive.md

 d=1.5
 $$

-This is perfect, because we can use $1.5in$ standoffs to separate the inner and outer track.
+This is perfect because we can use $1.5in$ standoffs to separate the inner and outer tracks.
 These parameters are good to calculate so we can know that our holes are going to line up for the axle, and we can mitigate friction.

 ## Cadded Design
-After figuring out the optimal dimensions, we created different sub assemblies.
-First, I created a inner and outer track
+After figuring out the optimal dimensions, we created different sub-assemblies.
+First, I created an inner and outer track

 ### Inner Track